NGBideas

 11/19/2025

-In this engaging episode, Jim Wilson sits down with Marc Jeschke, a renowned surgeon and researcher, to explore his fascinating journey from Germany to becoming a leading figure in burn care and research.
+In this engaging episode, Jim Wilson sits down with Marc Jeschke who is a globally renowned surgeon and researcher to explore his inspiring journey from growing up in Germany to becoming a leading figure in burn care and medical research.
 Marc shares insights into his early life, the challenges and triumphs of his career, and his vision for the future of healthcare.
 Discover how his passion for innovation and dedication to patient care have shaped his path and continue to drive his work at Hamilton Health Sciences.

 NGBiLab S2: Replay - PragmaClin